Brendan Donovan Player Props: Cardinals vs. Cubs

-Brendan Donovan -- with a slugging percentage of .548 in his past 10 games, including two home runs -- will be in action for the St. Louis Cardinals against the Chicago Cubs, with Marcus Stroman on the mound, on July 20 at 8:05 PM ET.
+On Sunday, Brendan Donovan (.541 slugging percentage in past 10 games, including two home runs) and the St. Louis Cardinals play the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
+First pitch is at 2:20 PM ET.

-In his previous appearance, he went 1-for-5 with a double against the Marlins.
+He reached base in his only plate appearance in his last appearance against the Cubs.

 Brendan Donovan Game Info & Props vs. the Cubs